Alice Merrill Horne: Early life and education

-Political Career and Leadership Positions
+Political career and leadership positions

 In 1898, Horne was elected to the Utah House of Representatives (3rd Utah State Legislature) representing the Salt Lake Eighth District.
 She served for one term (1898-1900) and made many notable contributions in a short time.
 She advocated for many bills that eventually became law.
 While many of them revolved around the arts and education, she did not limit her influence to those areas alone.
 While in the state legislature, she was a key force behind enacting a bill to create a state art institute and to create a state art collection.
 The latter is today named the Alice Art Collection after her (State of Utah Art Collections).
 Professor William M. Stewart of the University of Utah brought a scholarship bill to her and asked for her help with it.
 It was passed, and by 1921 had provided more than 8,000 students with scholarships.
 Among others, Horne campaigned for a Public Health bill, an Art bill, and a Fish and Game bill.
 She served on the Rules, Public Health, and Education and Art committees during her term in office and was also chair of the new University Land-Site Committee that oversaw the acquisition for the current site of the University of Utah.